-Our gut microbiota has a large influence on our health and well-being.
-The gut microbiota composition of inflammatory bowel disease (IBD) patients is often different from healthy people and this is thought to contribute to disease development and progression.
+The bacteria that live in our intestine (the bacterial gut microbiota) have a major effect on our health and wellbeing.
+The composition of the gut microbiota of inflammatory bowel disease (IBD) patients is often different from healthy people and this may contribute to disease development and progression.
 However, the exact molecular mechanisms that underlie disease are unclear.
-With this research we aimed to identify novel molecular mechanisms that help elucidate the pathways that drive pathological inflammatory conditions such as IBD.
-We investigated the novel inflammatory bacterium Allobaculum mucolyticum and focused on its interactions with critical components of the protective mucus layer and the mucosal barrier.
-We provided the first microscopic, genetic and chemical characterization of this novel species.
-Moreover, we functionally characterized the broad repertoire of mucolytic enzymes that this bacterium secretes and showed that it uses these enzymes to degrade mucins.
-Next, we showed that one of these enzymes, a sialidase, can alter the metabolic niche and thereby also inhibit the growth of other bacteria, such as the probiotic bacterium Akkermansia muciniphila.
+We searched for molecular mechanisms that may drive pathological inflammatory conditions such as IBD using the recently identified novel inflammatory bacterium Allobaculum mucolyticum as a model system.
+We provided the first microscopic, genomic and chemical characterization of this novel species.
+Moreover, we discovered and functionally characterized the broad repertoire of mucolytic enzymes that this bacterium secretes and utilizes to degrade host mucus.
+We found that one of these enzymes, a sialidase, can alter the gut metabolic niche and inhibit the growth of other bacteria, such as the probiotic bacterium Akkermansia muciniphila.
 This type of inhibition has never been described before and provides important new insights into microbial metabolic pathways and microbial ecological networks in the gut.
-Finally, we revealed that bacterial sialidases can remove sialic acids from IgA antibodies and the surface of neutrophil, thereby increasing the inflammatory response.
-Overall, we identified many novel molecular mechanisms that elucidate how certain pathobionts disrupt the intestinal mucosal niche and may drive pathological inflammatory conditions such as IBD.
-This knowledge may help the development of novel therapies for IBD.
+Finally, we revealed that bacterial sialidases can remove sialic acids from IgA antibodies and the surface of neutrophils, thereby increasing the inflammatory response.
+The elucidation of the mechanisms that allow certain bacterial pathobionts to disrupt the intestinal mucosal niche and which may drive chronic pathological inflammatory conditions is a first step to towards the development of novel therapies for IBD.